PhD in Counselor Education and Supervision – Quantitative

 What Can You Do With a PhD in Counselor Education and Supervision?

-Earning your PhD in Counselor Education and Supervision is a great way to gain additional knowledge in your field, stand out from the competition and advance your career.
-Program graduates often go on to pursue positions in higher education or become clinical supervisors.
-Positions you can fill with your PhD in Counselor Education and Supervision include:
+Earning your PhD in Counselor Education and Supervision is a great way to gain additional knowledge in your field and position yourself for potential career advancement.
+As a graduate, you may go on to pursue positions in higher education or become clinical supervisors.
+Positions associated with this PhD in Counselor Education and Supervision may include:

 • Advanced clinician